Olivia Gude: Work

-Gude's book, Urban Art Chicago is a 255-page guide to the public art of Chicago and is considered the first of its kind by the Chicago Tribune.
+Gude's book Urban Art Chicago is a 255-page guide to the public art of Chicago and is considered the first of its kind by the Chicago Tribune.
 Janet Braun-Reinitz and Jane Weissman, who wrote On the Wall: Four Decades of Community Murals in New York City praised Gude's book in The New York Times.
 Gude has published many chapters in books and articles covering community art and art education.
-Gude's writing has appeared in Public Art Review, Art Journal, Art Education: the Journal of the National Art Education Association, Feminist Studies Journal, and in the SUNY Press book Cultural Activisms: Poetic Voices, Political Voices.
+Gude's writing has appeared in Public Art Review, Art Journal, Art Education: The Journal of the National Art Education Association, and Feminist Studies Journal and in the SUNY Press book Cultural Activisms: Poetic Voices, Political Voices.

 Olivia Gude began the program known as the Spiral Workshop.
 This is a Saturday art program where teens are given the opportunity to make and study contemporary art.
-Gude launched the Spiral Art Education Website in 2002 where innovative art projects developed through the Workshop's programs are published.
+Gude launched the Spiral Art Education Website in 2002, where innovative art projects developed through the workshop's programs are published.